What is Rapid Application Development

 The winning formula mentioned above consists of 4 rapid application development stages:

 Stage 1: Outlining the product’s “gist” is the first step in the RAD process.
-This is when programmers, product owners, managers, users, and designers gather to summarize the scope, needs, purpose, potential obstacles, and other project’s specificalities.
+This is when CTOs, CIOs, product owners, managers, developers, and designers gather to summarize the scope, needs, purpose, potential obstacles, and other project specificities.
 But they keep the requirements flexible enough so they can more easily undergo any updates if necessary.

 Stage 3: Here’s when features and functionalities are finalized, and developers start working on the product construction based on the feedback collected from the previous phase.
 One of the major differences between RAD and other models gets most noticeable in the rapid construction phase precisely, because it presents programmers with the modules that have already been discussed, built and tested in the prototypes.
 So, it is a huge time-saver.